-Section 14.11.F.3 - SUB-AREA DEVELOPMENT STANDARDS: The development plan shall incorporate the following standards for all uses:
+Section 14.05.F.3 SUB-AREA DEVELOPMENT STANDARDS: The development plan shall incorporate the following standards for all uses:

-Development Standard

-HMU NMU

-Minimum Tract Size 5 AC 5 AC

-Minimum Lot Size N/A N/A

-Minimum Lot Width 1⁄2 the lot depth 1⁄2 the lot depth

-Minimum Setback from SR 161 Future Right-of-Way Line 100 100

-Minimum Setback from Collector Future Right-of-Way Line 100 40

-Minimum Setback from Local Road Right-of-Way Line 100 30

-Maximum Setback from Local Road Right-of-Way Line N/A 30

-Minimum Rear Setback 60 25

-Minimum Side Setback 60 25

-Maximum Building Height 80 45

-Maximum Lot Coverage (Percent) 80 80

-Minimum Building to Lot Width Ratio N/A Min.
-40% Max.
-70%
+Development Standard СРО MU IE Minimum Tract Size Per Application 1 acre 5 acres Minimum Lot Size N/A N/A N/A Minimum Lot Width At least 1⁄2 of lot depth At least 1⁄2 of lot depth At least 1⁄2 of lot depth Minimum Building to Lot Width Ratio Min 40% Max 70% Min 40% Max 70% N/A Minimum Setback from SR 161/SR 310 Right-of-Way Line 100 feet 40 feet 100 feet Maximum Setback from SR 161/310 Right-of-Way Line N/A N/A N/A Minimum Setback from Collector Road Right-of-Way Line 70 feet 40 feet 100 feet Maximum Setback from Collector Road Right-of-Way Line N/A 40 feet N/A Minimum Setback from Local Road Right-of-Way Line 70 feet 30 feet 100 feet Maximum Setback from Local Road Right-of-Way Line N/A 30 feet N/A Minimum Rear Setback 25 feet 25 feet 60 feet Minimum Side Setback 25 feet 25 feet 60 feet Maximum Building Height 35 feet 45 feet 60 feet Maximum Lot Coverage 80 percent 80 percent 80 percent

-When a property abuts a property that is zoned for single family residential purposes or abuts an existing cemetery, this side and rear setbacks for both buildings and parking areas shall be increased to two hundred (200) feet.
-This includes abutting properties within the NWIOD that have not yet pulled down the cloud and are following the underlying zoning that allows single family residential uses.
-This buffer shall comply with the requirements in Section 14.11.H.2.e.
-Mechanical and HVAC units may extend above the maximum building height by ten (10) feet provided such units are screened in accordance with Section NWIOD.
-This applies to all uses.
+^{}When a property abut a property that is zoned for single family residential purposes, this side and rear setbacks for both buildings and parking areas shall be increased to one hundred (100) feet.
+This includes abutting properties within the WCOD that have not yet pulled down the cloud and are following the underlying zoning that allows single family residential uses.